fuzzywe/CODING/ARRAYS/NEXT PERMUTATION.md

 3 > 1 so place 2 3 _ _ _ _ _ [ the remaining elements to fill [5 4  1 0 0]

+place the remaining elements in sorted order

+2 3 0 0 1 4 5

 break point is 1 and on the right side we have elements < 1 which is 0,0.